-Prior to a suspension of more than ten (10) days, the student and family shall receive: written notice of the charges and of the time and place for hearing; an opportunity to review the student's records; adequate time to prepare for the hearing; the right to present witnesses and to question witnesses presented by the school at the hearing; and a reasonably prompt, written decision including specific grounds and controlling.

-facts for the decision.
+Prior to a suspension of more than ten (10) days, the student and family shall receive: written notice of the charges and of the time and place for hearing; an opportunity to review the student's records; adequate time to prepare for the hearing; the right to present witnesses and to question witnesses presented by the school at the hearing; and a reasonably prompt, written decision including specific grounds and controlling This document is for informational purposes.
+The information in this document may be changed without notice subject to subsequent apprval by the Board of Directors of the Ewing Marin Kauffman School, Inc. facts for the decision.
 The Kauffman School will record the hearing and a copy of such will be made available to the student upon request.
 Notices and proceedings will be translated into the student's/parent's primary language if necessary for their understanding of the proceedings.